Mission completed: Man City beats Inter Milan to end wait for first Champions League title

 This trophy will also strengthen the case to declare Guardiola the greatest coach ever as he collected his third Champions League title and 30th major piece of silverware.

-It was his second treble of trophies, having emulated that feat with Barcelona in 2009.
+It was his second treble of trophies, having emulated the feat he achieved with Barcelona in 2009.
 City became just the second English club to complete a sweep of the three biggest trophies after Manchester United did it in 1999.

 There were questions about whether Guardiola could ever win the Champions League again without the aid of Lionel Messi, who was the inspiration of his Barcelona team that was twice crowned champions of Europe.